kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 Repository.prototype.search = function (filter, from, size) {...}
 ```

-This method tries to load documents matching the given ids from the indexEngine.
+This method tries to load documents matching the given ids from the indexStorage.

 ### parameters

 * *object* query

-The query sent to the indexEngine in order to retrieve documents.
+The query sent to the indexStorage in order to retrieve documents.

 * *Integer* from